Itoigawa

 Itoigawa (糸魚川市, Itoigawa-shi) is a city located in Niigata Prefecture, Japan.
-As of 1 September 2024, the city had an estimated population of 41,333, and a population density of 55 persons per km2.
+As of 1 September 2024, the city had an estimated population of 38,224 living in 17,028 households, and a population density of 51 persons per km2.
 The total area of the city is 746.24 sqkm.

 Geography

 Itoigawa is located in the far southwestern corner of Niigata Prefecture, bordered by the Sea of Japan to the north, Nagano Prefecture to the south, and Toyama Prefecture to the west.
 Parts of the city are within the borders of the Chūbu-Sangaku National Park or the Myōkō-Togakushi Renzan National Park.
 Itoigawa is also famous for its jade which can be found on local beaches.
 Itoigawa also lends its name to the Itoigawa-Shizuoka Tectonic Line, a major fault that runs from Itoigawa, through Lake Suwa to the city of Shizuoka in Shizuoka Prefecture, forming the western border of the Fossa Magna.